UnseenWizzard/git_training/README.md

 Aborting
 ```

-You can not `pull` in any changes, while there are modfications to files in the _Working Directory_ that are also changed by the commits you're `pull`ing in.
+You can not `pull` in any changes, while there are modifications to files in the _Working Directory_ that are also changed by the commits you're `pull`ing in.

 While one way around this is, to just get your changes to a point where you're confident in them, `add` them to the _Staging Environment_, before you finally `commit` them, this is a good moment to learn about another great tool, the `git stash`.